What is Camp Jurassic?

-Camp Jurassic is a truly gigantic play area with everything from slides and climbing nets to caves and water cannons — and in my opinion, it is the most underrated “attraction” at Universal Orlando.
-Think Disney’s Tom Sawyer Island but with dinosaurs!
+Camp Jurassic is a truly gigantic play area with everything from slides and climbing nets to caves and water cannons.
+In our opinion, it is the most underrated attraction at Universal Orlando Resort.
+It’s the perfect place to immerse yourself in the Jurassic Park atmosphere and let your imagination run wild.

-Try visiting first thing in the morning when the ground is covered with fog.
+Try visiting first thing in the morning, when the ground is covered in fog.

 Camp Jurassic – photo gallery